 For information on the data sets and their use, as well as API specs (e.g. REST API and Linked Data), you can use THE DATA CATALOG published by The National Library of Finland.
 Additionally, you have the option to use CSC NOTEBOOKS for data analytics.

 Feel free to go nuts and be creative!
 You’re free to use other data sets in your code as well.
 As this challenge is all about open science and knowledge, all solutions created as part of the hackathon will be shared in a public GitHub repository (under a FOSS license of your choice).

 New Frontiers Challenge – take science to new frontiers

 Open science is much more than open access.
 Science should belong to everyone.
+The scientific process itself has to be made more open for the benefit it the scientific community.
 But how do we enforce the connection between academia and other realms?
 How do we connect a citizen with science?

 You don’t have to be a data scientist to participate.
 This challenge is for everyone who wants to be a part of making science more open.
 Find new ways to encourage scientists and institutions to openly share their work and to enable others to both access it and engage with it.

 WHAT?
 A three-day, two-track challenge for open source science.